ICAS All-Stars competition

 Eligibility

-• They live in New South Wales or Victoria.
+• Be living in New South Wales or Victoria.

-• They achieved a merit or above in the ICAS 2024 academic competition.
+• Achieve a Merit or above in the ICAS academic competition.

 ICAS testing centres and entry